wanchanlin/city-cafe/README.md

 ## Motivation / Purpose

 The goal of the City Cafe campaign was to:
-- <Describe the business/marketing objective — e.g. “promote Rakuten’s new cafe program”, “highlight seasonal offers”, “drive user engagement / sign-ups”, etc.>
+- Drive user engagement / sign-up
 - Provide users with a visually engaging, responsive web experience that matches the brand identity.
 - Serve as a shareable and easy-to-maintain promotional microsite.